 The type of brainpower used to read sheet music, and then translate that to commands for your fingers, is comparable to the type used when learning a second language.
 Both of these things are great for improving your memory and concentration – It’s like exercising your brain!

 Using both of my hands at the same time is a huge challenge, but it’s also quite rewarding to create something beautiful out of this difficulty.
 Overcoming obstacles like this builds a type of confidence that stays with me after I get up from the bench.
+This is also a great benefit to those in retirement looking to stay sharp!

 Although COVID has created a strain on the musical arts, there are many opportunities for community bands, church bands, and other artistic group opportunities.
 While they might be largely virtual at the moment, these opportunities will return to our society in time and will provide great ways to make new friends, and be part of a group.